 Note that although you can’t specify version range with go get, what you define here anyway is a minimum version and not an exact version.
-As we’ll see later, you can easily bump minor and patch versions of your dependencies.
+As we’ll see later, there is way to gracefully bump dependencies according to semver.

 # use Git tags

 go get github.com/go-chi/chi@08c92af